 The intervention appeared to be particularly valued by men who perceived that their contact with health professionals was limited, or that there was a lack of holistic support after treatment completion and/or a lack of verbal or written information provided on dealing with symptoms.

 ‘It was particularly good to be able to discuss one's personal problems frankly and at length with someone with plenty of relevant experience but not involved with one's treatment.
-Distance lends objectively and time for reflection: not many GPs or hospital consultants can afford to give patients so much attention’
+Distance lends objectivity and time for reflection: not many GPs or hospital consultants can afford to give patients so much attention’ (ID: 459)

 Both men and nurses felt that this type of intervention was useful for men who had passively accepted their symptoms and for those who displayed gendered coping styles, such as avoiding help-seeking or talking to health professionals about their problems, prior to the intervention.

-‘the impotence that follows on, I had just accepted as being par for the course, and really a small price to pay, but she said well no, you shouldn’t have to just shrug and get on with it, if you want to do something about it here’s what you can do, and lots of advice on that, …that was all very encouraging and not making light of something that could be considered to be peripheral’
+‘the impotence that follows on, I had just accepted as being par for the course, and really a small price to pay, but she said well no, you shouldn’t have to just shrug and get on with it, if you want to do something about it here’s what you can do, and lots of advice on that, …that was all very encouraging and not making light of something that could be considered to be peripheral’ (ID: 503)

 2: Nurses’ experiences of delivering the intervention